williamang171/issue-tracker/README.md

 ## Development

-If you want to furhter develop this application, you can follow the instructions below
+If you would like to make adjustments this application, you can follow the instructions below

 1. Complete step 1 to step 4 of docker compose section [here](#docker-compose)